Tragedy, Fate and Nemesis

 As a 'Christian', Western man, Lawrence saw action of this sort as necessary to maintain the sense of rightness, unity and camaraderie upon which he felt their enterprise succeeding.
 The Arabs, however, to a man, all refused.
 "No", they said.
 "He will most certainly die."
 This so-called 'fact' was the law and world view with which they lived their lives.
 "You cannot change the will of Allah," they argued.
 "It is written!"

-Lawrence, offended with what he thought their too easy acceptance of fate, emphatically insisted, "Nothing is written!", and set off, himself, back into the blazing furnace of that desert day to find the man and bring him back.
+Lawrence, offended with what he thought their too easy acceptance of fate, emphatically insisted, "Nothing is written!", and set off himself, back into the blazing furnace of that desert day to find the man and bring him back.
 The Arab tribesmen watched him go and hobbling their camels, set up their awnings and tents and made ready to rest and sleep through the day.
-That evening, after the blazing heat of the day, began to abate, they began to make ready to travel again.
+That evening, after the blazing heat of the day, began to abate, they made ready to travel again.

 As they did so, on the horizon, they saw Lawrence, on his camel, riding back with the man who had been lost.
 The Arabs burst out in ecstatic celebration and ran towards him, firing their rifles into the sky and gesticualting wildly.
 "LAUR-RANCE, LAUR-RANCE, LAUR-RANCE!", they shouted.
 Lawrence, exhausted and totally spent, was supremely happy.
 He had proven to these men that they could create their own destiny He had shown that 'Nothing was written.'